rubygems/rubygems.github.io/_posts/2015-04-13-permadelete-on-yank.md

 ## A final note

 A concern of ours about `gem yank` and its behavior was that someone could maliciously or accidentally remove gems that others depended on.
-However, we've been using an Amazon S3 bucket to store the gems for years now [with versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) on - so if someone does remove gems that are necessary, we can easily restore them if necessary.
+However, we've been using an Amazon S3 bucket to store the gems for years now [with versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) on - so if someone does remove gems that are necessary, we can easily restore them.
 We hope it won't ever be.

 Hopefully we'll see this reduce [our support load](http://help.rubygems.org).
 Thanks for bearing with us if you've had to deal with `gem yank`'s behavior in the past.